stcybrdgs/homework_hugo/content/post/challenge2.md

 ### The Benny App
 For this challenge, I used **Python/Flask** and **Vue.js** to create a mini full-stack app, which I dubbed **The Benny App**.
 I've provided links below to the **live app** and its related assets.

-The app includes a persistent library, which is simply a directory of *.csv* files that lives on the server.
-The upload feature looks only for *.csv* files on the local machine with no additional validation checks for file type.
+The app includes a **persistent library**, which is simply a directory of *.csv* files that lives on the server.
+The upload feature looks for *.csv* files on the local machine and trusts the user to keep it that way--- there are no additional validation checks for file type.

 I skipped the bonus option related to automated tests.